WEB SITE INDEX:

 Also, there is also a brief pronunciation guide available.

-Please keep in mind that Arabic, just like English, is pronounced somewhat differently in different countries.
+Please keep in mind that Arabic, much like English, is pronounced somewhat differently in different countries.

 Alphabetically Sorted Index